 A company owner’s ultimate decision is between two vastly different options: a duct-based or ductless AC system.
 There is a significant contrast between the two.

 For example, a Mitsubishi ductless system independently uses air handlers to deliver air to each room.

 Meanwhile, using metal ducts, ducted air conditioning systems distribute warm or cold air throughout the property.
 They may require central air conditioner repair over time.

 This system is the standard air conditioner found in single-family houses.
 It has a single indoor air handler and an external condensing unit.
 It uses ducts to circulate cooled air throughout your room (usually the same ducts that supply the heating system).
 This type can be a fantastic alternative for central air conditioner repair if your space already has ducts.

 Duct installation can be difficult and expensive in an older structure if you don’t already have any.
-If so, you might want to think about a Mitsubishi commercial mini split with numerous interior air handlers in each room.
-Additionally, this air conditioner model is a wonderful addition to an existing system (for a computer room, for instance).
+If so, you might want to think about a Mitsubishi commercial mini-split with numerous interior air handlers in each room.
+This air conditioner model is also a wonderful addition to an existing system (for a computer room, for instance).